zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 Defaults to `true` if supported.

 `testTarget`
 : Name of the test suite to build and run.
-If unset, all test suite will be executed.
+If unset, all test suites will be executed.

 `preCompileBuildDriver`
 : Shell code to run before compiling `Setup.hs`.